unisave-cloud/worker/docs/api-requests.md

 }
 ```

+See the [concurrency documentation](concurrency.md) to learn more.

 ## 500: Uncaught exception

 If there's an uncaught exception in the request processing, it should be logged and the `500 Internal Server Error` response should be returned.

+See the `ExceptionLoggingMiddleware` class.

 ## 503: Worker startup